Vacuums are technology’s answer to the broom, but what about the mop? Can an electric mop really outperform a manual mop?

-We’ve separated products into seven categories that encompass the majority of electric mops and scrubbing devices meant for cleaning a variety of surfaces, including hardwood and tile
+We’ve separated products into seven categories that encompass the majority of electric mops and scrubbing devices meant for cleaning a variety of surfaces, including hardwood and floors like tile:

 Keep In Mind

-Rather than rely on detergents, steam mops generate steam that helps dampen and loosen stuck-on messes from hard flooring.
-The scrubbing action is done with a removeable cloth or pad, usually reusable, that works similar to most microfiber or spray mops.
+Rather than rely on detergents, steam mops generate steam that helps dampen and loosen tough, sticky messes from sealed hard floors.
+The scrubbing action is done with a removeable cloth or soft-touch pad, usually reusable, that works similar to most soft-touch microfiber or on-demand spray mops.

-- Steam mops pads are generally not “fluffy” and allow you to scrub and remove difficult, stuck-on messes.
+- Steam mops pads are generally not “fluffy” and allow you to scrub and remove tough, sticky messes.

 - Steam is cheap.
 However, most manufacturers recommend using only distilled water, which can easily be found at your local grocery store.
 This avoids mineral buildup from the impurities found in tap water.

-- Can’t be used on unsealed hardwood.
+- Can’t be used on unsealed hardwood floors.
 Your hardwood floor needs to be sealed after installation to insure the space between the edges of each board are protected.